Create a vCard QR Code to Share Your Contact Details Instantly

 Use vCard QR Codes as a professional

-Take advantage of vCards as a professional to get clients to reach out to you or another member of your business.
+Take advantage of a digital contact solution to get clients to reach out to you or another member of your business.

-- Sales and account managers: Add your vCard to proposals and email signatures so that clients can save your details instantly.
+- Sales and account managers: Add your code to proposals and email signatures so that clients can save your details instantly.

 - Freelancers: Place it on your portfolio or website so potential clients can contact you easily.

-- Consultants and coaches: Use vCard QR codes on workshop materials and slide decks to capture attendees' contact information during events.
+- Consultants and coaches: Use vCard on workshop materials and slide decks to capture attendees' contact information during events.

 Dos and Don'ts of Creating a Digital Business Card

-When creating your vCard there are things you should avoid and things you can do to guarantee you make a digital business card that helps you connect with clients.
+When creating your code there are things you should avoid and things you can do to guarantee you make a digital business card that helps you connect with clients.

-Take a look at the dos and don'ts of creating a vCard QR code:
+Take a look at the dos and don’ts to keep in mind when creating your QR code:

 Must‑Have Information for an Effective vCard QR Code

-To make sure your vCard is effective and gets clients to contact you again, there are a number of key details you should
+To make sure your card is effective and gets clients to contact you again, there are a number of key details you should

 These are the must-have details that allow prospects, partners, or clients to contact you without friction: